French house prices continue to rise modestly

 When combined with the significant protection given to tenants, who can stay in their properties long-term, these new laws are persuading landlords to sell their buy-to-let properties, thus putting downward pressure on prices and increasing transaction volumes.

-In June 2017, the average interest rate on outstanding housing loans fell to 2.29% from 2.77% a year earlier, according to the ECB.
+In April 2019, the average interest rate on outstanding housing loans fell to 1.92% from 2.07% a year earlier, according to the European Central Bank (ECB).

 By original maturity: